microsoft/TemplateStudio/docs/activation.md

 ## Sample: Add activation from File Association

 Let's add activation from a file association:
-We created a small sample application, that allows to view markdown (.md) files.
-You can download the sample application here: [Markdown Viewer](resources/activation/MarkdownViewer.zip)
+We created a sample application, that allows to view markdown (.md) files.
+You can check the sample here: [Markdown Viewer](/samples/activation)
+The sample application was created using Windows Template Studio with the following configuration:

+* Project Type: Blank
+* Framework: MVVM Basic
+* Pages: MainPage and BlankPage (called MarkdownPage)

 ### Set up File Association Activation
 First we have to add a file type association declaration in the application manifest, allowing the App to be shown as a default handler for markdown files.